robertladwig/SIL21_SC07/README.md

 ### PCLake
 For the hands-on exercises, we kindly ask you to bring your own computer with the following prerequisites: Windows and Microsoft Excel.
 Moreover, we ask you to install the software before the course.
 For that you can go to the folder [this site](https://github.com/robertladwig/SIL21_SC07/blob/main/PCLake_files/PreparationDocuments_PCLake/Install_PCLake_and_Rtools.pdf) to read the instructions.
 Also we ask you to read the articles in [the folder](https://github.com/robertladwig/SIL21_SC07/tree/main/PCLake_files/PreparationDocuments_PCLake) as preparation for the PCLake demonstration.

+Please note that during the course we will use a version of PCLake that is specifically develloped for this course.
+If you want to use PCLake in your future research we refer to https://github.com/pcmodel.

 ### GLM-AED2
 You find all material here: [GLM_workshop repository](https://github.com/robertladwig/GLM_workshop)